cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 cy.get('.completed').should('have.css', 'color', 'rgb(217,217,217)')
 ```

-Your visual styles may also rely on more than just CSS, perhaps you want to ensure an SVG or image has rendered correctly or shapes were correctly drawn to a canvas.
+Your visual styles may also rely on more than CSS, perhaps you want to ensure an SVG or image has rendered correctly or shapes were correctly drawn to a canvas.

 Luckily, Cypress gives a stable platform for {% url "writing plugins" plugins-guide %} that _can perform visual testing_.